Be a responsible pet parent

 Organize an event

 Work with your local animal shelter/rescue to create a successful adoption event.
 Do you have a great location to hold an event?
-Lend your expertise (i.e., photography, coordinating, etc.) to help organize a great event.
-When adoption events are held in proper locations, you can increase adoptions and directly help animals.
+Lend your expertise (i.e. photography, coordinating, etc.) to help organize a great event.
+When adoption events are held in proper locations, you can create an increase in adoptions and directly help pets

 Ask for donations to your favorite charity on your birthday

-On your birthday, collect donations for your favorite animal rescue, instead of gifts.
-This is also a great way to celebrate the birthdays of your pet-loving friends, family, neighbors.
+Help save lives by collecting donations for your favorite animal rescue charity, instead of gifts.
+This is also a great way to celebrate the birthday’s of your pet-loving friends, family, neighbors

 Get crafty!